Contact Us

 (Email and Skype addresses obscured to foil internet information-mining spam robots.
 Please look closely at or click on photo.)

-A word of testimony and recommendation from a visiting American
+A word of testimony and recommendation from a visiting American (updated May 2024):

 I want to share some details about both their financial situation and that of the CSF ministry.

 By western standards, the rural, lower-class people, who were formerly brick kiln factory workers, live at sub-poverty level.
-That said, despite all the poverty, I saw no starvation, no more begging in the city streets than in any typical large American city, and the people there made do with what they had; I never heard them complain about their lot in life.
+That said, despite all the poverty, I saw no starvation, no more begging in the city streets than in any typical large American city, and the people there made do with what they had; I never heard them complain about their situation in life.

 Here is a 2014 YouTube video walk-through I took of the Akhtar house and neighborhood: